Klafyvel/InstanceDispatch.jl/README.md

 [![Coverage](https://codecov.io/gh/klafyvel/InstanceDispatch.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/klafyvel/InstanceDispatch.jl)
 [![Aqua](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

-A single macro package to mix enumerations (or anything that defines a method for `Base.instances`) and dispatch-on-value in Julia.
+InstanceDispatch.jl is a single-macro package to mix enumerations (or anything that defines a method for `Base.instances`) and dispatch-on-value in Julia.

-## Example
+Simply put it allows using dispatching in a type-stable fashion by writing code such as:

 ```julia
 using InstanceDispatch